 While placing the tractor in storage for more than 30 days the instructions given below should be followed:

 Store in a dry, well protected place.
-If under cover storage is not available, use a waterproof material/ tarpaulin to cover the tractor.
+If under cover storage is not available, use a waterproof material/ tarpaulin to cover the tractor;

 Remove all the weights from the tractor body.
-Check the bolts and nuts for looseness and tighten them if necessary.
+Check the bolts and nuts for looseness and tighten them if necessary;

-Wash and clean the tractor thoroughly (allow sufficient time for the engine to cool before washing the tractor).
+Wash and clean the tractor thoroughly (allow sufficient time for the engine to cool before washing the tractor);

-Clean all unpainted/bare parts and where rust prevention is necessary, apply multi-purpose grease or a corrosion inhibitor.
+Clean all unpainted/bare parts and where rust prevention is necessary, apply multi-purpose grease or a corrosion inhibitor;

-Lubricate the chassis thoroughly, use rust preventive oil in all oil cups and oil holes in place of engine oil.
+Lubricate the chassis thoroughly, use rust preventive oil in all oil cups and oil holes in place of engine oil;

 Drain lubricant from the crankcase while the engine is warm.
 Flush with crankcase cleaning oil.
-Refill fresh lubricant of the grade recommended by the manufacturer with 5 to 10 percent rust preventive oil.
-Run the tractor for a period sufficient to splash the lubricant in all parts.
+Refill fresh lubricant of the grade recommended by the manufacturer with 5 percent to 10 percent rust preventive oil.
+Run the tractor for a period sufficient to splash the lubricant in all parts;

-Remove the storage battery from the tractor and store in accordance with manufacturer’s recommendation.
+Remove the storage battery from the tractor and store in accordance with manufacturer’s recommendation;

-Drain the cooling system in the case of liquid- cooled engines.
+Drain the cooling system in the case of liquid- cooled engines;

 Inflate the tyres to a pressure a little higher than usual.
 Place blocks under the axles to take weight of the tyres and to prevent them from touching the ground.
-If water is filled in tyres, drain the same.
+If water is filled in tyres, drain the same; and